 A few more questions:

-- how will you keep in check if the earnings are manipulated or not as if you are investing on the basis of PE, earnings has to be precise?
+- how will you keep in check if the earnings are manipulated or not as if you are investing on the basis of PE, earnings have to be precise?

 It is the role of the investor to assess whether the financials are genuine or manipulated.
-Usually a comparative analysis of financial statements (B/S & P&L and CF) would give signs.
+Usually, a comparative analysis of financial statements (B/S & P&L and CF) would give signs.
 E.g. if sales are increasing but cash not getting collected and resulting in increasing receivables days.
-Cumulative CFO over the years being much less than cumulative PAT over the years.
-Cumulative Tax shown in P&L being much higher than actual cumulative tax paid as per CF.
+Cumulative CFO over the years is much less than cumulative PAT over the years.
+Cumulative Tax showed in P&L being much higher than the actual cumulative tax paid as per CF.

 There are many signs, which if an investor keeps an eye on, then she can get an idea about the genuineness of financials.
-You may get further information about the common tricks managements deploy to manipulate earnings and the steps investors should follow to detect them in the following book:
+You may get further information about the common tricks management deploys to manipulate earnings and the steps investors should follow to detect them in the following book:

 I do not analyse banking stock as the information shown in annual reports is not sufficient to get an idea about the actual situation.